MonetDB/monetdb-r-docker/README.md

 * R integration module
 * R

-The default database on the image have R integration enabled.
+The default database on the image has R integration enabled.

 ## Ports
 MonetDB runs on port `50000` by default, which is exposed on the image.